Samreay/Samreay/content/reviews/seventh_bridge_to_the_heavens/index.md

 ---
 title:  "A review of T.J.
 Reynold's 'Seventh Bridge to the Heavens'"
-short_title: "Seventh Bridge to the Heavens"
 description: "A cultivation story with the faintest hint of LitRPG, featuring elemental powers and great worldbuilding."
-long_description: "A mix of epic fantasy, cultivation, with only a hint of LitRPG.
-Good characters, great worldbuilding."
 date: 2022-06-30
 categories: [reviews]
 review: B